-Living healthily is probably the best lesson you can teach your child, and it is one that will stay with him for life.
+Living healthily is probably the best lesson you can teach your child, and it is one that will stay with them for life.

-A healthy child has the potential for a bright future.
-Hence it makes perfect sense to start cultivating the habit of maintaining good health from young.
-Helping your child develop and maintain good habits from young can help prevent health problems when he grows up.
+Helping your child develop and maintain healthy habits from young can help prevent health problems when they grow up.

 One habit that is important to encourage is the habit of healthy eating.
-Some parents have kids who are picky eaters.
-On the other end of the spectrum, some kids simply eat too much.
+Some kids are picky eaters while some kids simply eat too much.

 Chubby children may be cute, but not all children will eventually grow out of their chubbiness.
-All that excess weight may lead to chronic health problems such as high blood pressure and diabetes.
-An overweight child may suffer from issues with self-esteem if he gets teased by his friends because of his size.
+Excess weight may lead to chronic health problems such as high blood pressure and diabetes.
+An overweight child may suffer from issues with self-esteem if they get teased by their friends because of their size.

 The main rule of thumb when it comes to maintaining weight is energy balance:

-If he eats more than the energy he uses, he will gain weight.
-The energy that is not used is stored in the body as fat.
+If a person eats more than the energy they use, the excess energy that is not used will be stored in the body as fat and cause weight gain.

 There are two easy ways to help your child live a healthy lifestyle and keep obesity at bay:

 Knowing what kind of food to eat more or less of can keep your child on the path to good health.

 My Healthy Plate is an easy-to-understand guide to better nutrition.